-The main decision you will make is whether to go for a passive or active volume pedal.
-The former are usually cheaper and generally easier to operate, plus you don’t need batteries or adapters to function.
+- Passive volume pedals are usually cheaper and generally easier to operate, plus you don’t need batteries or adapters to function which is always a plus.
 They work via mechanics inside the pedal, which reduces the signal when the pedal’s in its ‘closed’ position and allows it to come through when the pedal is fully opened.
-The one downside is they are prone to sucking some tone from your guitar’s signal, especially when they have a tuner output as well as a standard output.
+The one downside is tone suckage: they’re prone to sucking some tone from your guitar’s signal, especially when they have a tuner output as well as a standard output.

-This splitting of the signal can dampen higher frequencies, which is one reason many people choose their active counterpart.
+- Active volume pedals avoid the dampening of higher frequencies you sometimes get with the passive type.
 Active volume pedals contain miniature amplifiers inside them, through which the levels are adjusted.
-These are generally more expensive, but the benefits are a reduced risk of ‘tone suck’ and less risk of wear to the pedal.
-In contrast to passive units, they need to be plugged in or powered off a battery.
+These are generally more expensive, but the benefits are a reduced risk of tone suck, and as there are no moving parts in them, they tend to be more reliable.
+They need to be plugged in or powered off a battery.

-Depending on the model, some models double up as expression and wah pedals (3-in-1).
+Depending on the model, some models double up as expression or wah pedals, which is a decent saving if you were looking to buy either of these.
 If you are starting with your collection, it might make sense financially to get one of these 3-in-1 models.
 Similarly, if you already have wah and expression controllers, you can get a volume only unit.

-Product Round-up and Reviews – Guitar Volume Pedals
+Product Roundup – Best Guitar Volume Pedals Reviews

 The Sonicake VolWah is an active unit, which works as both a volume pedal and a wah.
 It’s tiny so that you can fit it inside the most compact of pedalboards, and it has an LED to tell you which of the modes you are using.